hsch/css-challenge/README.md

 ## Requirements

+Generally speaking, and if in doubt, the layout must behave pretty much like the [demo](https://hsch.github.io/css-challenge/):

-- The **layout** consumes the full page (i.e. all of the viewport), but doesn't extend beyond it.
+- The **layout** consumes the full page (i.e. all of the viewport), but never extends beyond it.
 - There is no scrollbar.
 - The layout adjusts when the window is resized.
 - There is a **header**.